 It’s just like with New Year's resolutions: if your goal is to “go to the gym more,” you are significantly more likely to fail than if you resolve to “go to the gym during my lunch break at work three times a week.”

-- Decide what KPI are most important to your business.
+- Decide what KPIs are most important to your business.

-- Set a specific target for that KPI.
+- Set a specific target for those KPIs.

 2. Measurable: Create systems to monitor and share your progress.

 Will one of your team members be responsible for sending out a weekly status update on your sales numbers?
 Is each sales representative responsible for tracking their own success rate in-between check-ins?
-You know your team better than anyone and figuring out the proper amount of oversight required for success is key.
+You know your team better than anyone and will need to figure out the proper amount of oversight required.

-Automating as many data analytics as possible with a CRM can be extremely helpful.
-For example, if your specific goal to shift your Sales Closing Ratio from 1:7 to 1:5, a CRM can help your sales team to monitor their own deals month to month.
+But beyond that, automating as many data analytics as possible with a CRM is key.
+For example, if your specific goal is to shift your Sales Closing Ratio from 1:7 to 1:5, a CRM can continuously calculate your ratio and automatically send it to your sales team so they can monitor their own deals.

 - Decide how you will monitor and share data.
 Will team members be mostly expected to track their own numbers in a CRM?
 Will you disperse team data via email or another communication tool like Slack?